phoenintel/IGUID/README.md

 2. **GUID Generation** :
    Once you have filled in the necessary information, a unique identifier will be generated for you.

+## GUID Generator

-## The GUID generator is available [here.](https://trinket.io/embed/python3/ce4b436c1b?outputOnly=true&runOption=run&start=result)
+The GUID generator is available at the same page as the contact form.

- If this doesn't work, you'll need to download the GUID.py file to your computer and run it to generate your GUID.
+ If this doesn't work, you'll need to download the GUID.py file from [this github repo](https://github.com/phoenintel/IGUID) to your computer and run it to generate your GUID.

 ## Composition of the GUID